Sujal1035-tech/GST-IntelliGuide/README.md

 To deploy your own instance, configure MongoDB Atlas, create a Render web service from your GitHub repository, set environment variables, and enable auto-deploy.

-## Contributing

-Fork the repository, create a feature branch, implement changes, and submit a pull request.
-Ensure code follows existing patterns and includes proper error handling.

 ## License

 MIT License - See LICENSE file for details.